OpenLMLab/LEval/README.md

 We filter **17 long documents with 96 questions** for GPT4 evaluation considering the cost.
 - *Turbo3.5 Evaluation (not suggested)*, `"evaluation": "LLM"` and  `"evaluation": "human"`: The evaluation step is similar to GPT4 evaluation which is cheaper but **not accurate**.
 It serves as an alternative for researchers who do not have access to the GPT-4 API.
 Samples used in Turbo3.5 Evaluation are from the GPT4 evaluation set and the Human Evaluation set which has **29 long documents with 181 questions**.

 `Notice`: The n-gram matching metrics like f1 are very sensitive to the *length* of ground truth (length bias).
-In our preliminary experiments, the turbo-16k model achieve very poor score on f1 score.
-We found that it always generates a lengthy answer with an explanation which decreases the f1 score.
+In our preliminary experiments, the turbo-16k model achieved very poor score on f1 score because it usually generates a very lengthy answer with an explanation which decreases the f1 score.
-To reduce the length bias for ngram metrics, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1* (for other metrics, we should NOT disclose any information about the ground truth).
+To reduce the length bias, we suggest adding the length instruction (e.g., please answer with 10 words) while testing ngram metrics: *rouge* and *f1* (for other metrics, we should NOT disclose any information about the ground truth).

 ### Evaluation Scripts
 <a name="eval"></a>